Winter Hand and Nail Tips

 Cold weather wreaks havoc on our hands.
-Here are some tips from salon owner Rachel Gower to keep your top ten perfect all winter long.
+Here are some tips from salon owner Rachel Gower to keep your top ten perfect all season long.

 2. Oil Up!
 Use cuticle oil regularly.
 Follow this by putting moisturizer on your entire hand (including over the cuticle oil!).
 If you're having particular trouble with your nails, try Essie's Dry Stops Here nail mask (about $10).